 If not specified, the data will be published, immediately.

-Please contact us from contact form by selecting the item, "Updating Submitted Data" with accession numbers.
+Please contact us from contact form by selecting the item, "Updating Submitted Data" with accession numbers, or by mail to.

 If you set the hold date for your data, the data will be published according to Principle of “Hold-Until-Published” data release.

 After setting to publish the data, the mail with "[DDBJ] Publicized your data" in its subject is sent to contact person.